cztomczak/jstetris/README.md

 [Czarek Tomczak](https://drive.google.com/file/d/17xmoT5Z_zTHkVclqPzrs2aAV64Uiu7fh/view)
 in 2004.
 To play the game you only need to enable javascript in your browser, there are no plugins required (no java, no flush).
+An amazing tetris game based on js.
 You are free to put Js Tetris on your website and to modify the game.
 The rules are simple: move and rotate the blocks with the aim of creating a horizontal line of blocks without gaps.
 Use arrows and spacebar keys to navigate blocks.